SIGSEGV-666/EXDotSF/README.md

 # EXDotSF
-A written-from-scratch-in-C interpreter implementing my extensions of ArthroStar11's (https://esolangs.org/wiki/User:ArthroStar11) DotSF esolang.
+An interpreter written from scratch in C that implements my extensions of ArthroStar11's (https://esolangs.org/wiki/User:ArthroStar11) DotSF esolang.

 # Building
 - Clone this repo (or download as .zip and extract) to wherever you like on your machine's local storage